 - Progress a North American model that promotes development across the full lifecycle of research to realization, aligned with commercialization outcomes.

 There are three types of membership available.
 Membership is open to both ATIS members and non-members.
 Members shall support the mission and goals of the Next G Alliance.

 - Full Member status is available to companies who: (1) directly provide products, services (excluding patent-licensing services), software or applications for use in U.S. commercial, private or government networks; or (2) operate communications networks and/or provide multimedia and/or cloud services in the North American market.
 Given one of the key goals is to influence U.S. policies related to Next G technologies, organizations cannot join as Full Members if they have been barred from federal contracts by agencies within the U.S. government.

 - Contributing Member status is available to organizations who: (1) provide products, services, software or applications for use in U.S. commercial, private or government networks; or (2) operate communications networks and/or provide multimedia and/or cloud services in the North American market; or (3) academic institutions, research and development services and laboratories located in North America, or affiliated with North American academic or research activities.

-- Strategic Members are organizations such as industry associations, research consortia or academia that are invited to contribute to one or more work programs and that support the mission of the Next G Alliance.
+- Strategic Members are organizations such as industry associations, research/academia consortia that are invited to contribute to one or more work programs and that support the mission of the Next G Alliance.

 Note: Organizations included on the U.S. Department of Commerce’s Entity List that are subject to export, re-export and/or transfer licensing requirements are not eligible to participate in the Next G Alliance.